Aagames1/canvasStudents/README.md

 # canvasStudents
 code for teachers/students to use in order to compile a list of students in a class using Canvas API. to be used as part of another project.

-able to run through shell, allowing it to be used by java applications.
+able to run through shell, allowing it to be used by java applications. run using the command:

 ```python main.py <userID> <courseID>```